Overcome these common edge computing challenges –

 Managing a large edge architecture is like managing hundreds or thousands of smaller IT environments.
 Nor can you dispatch a help desk expert every time an issue needs attention.

-“There are probably a lot of devices at the edge and very little in the way of local IT staff,” says technology evangelist Gordon Haff. red hat recently told us.
+“There are probably a lot of devices at the edge and very little in the way of local IT staff,” says evangelist Gordon Haff. red hat recently told us.

 Trying to manually handle things like configuration management, OS patches, other software updates, and a host of other common operational requirements can be a bit of a pain.